vdbergh/vtjson/docs/source/usage.rst

        raise ValidationError(message)
    vtjson.vtjson.ValidationError: object is not of type 'book_schema': object['year'] (value:'1936') is not of type 'int'

-Schemas can of course be nested
+Schemas can of course be more complicated and in particular they can be nested

 .. testcode::

    person_schema = {
-     "name": str,
+     "name": regex("[a-zA-Z. ]*"),
      "email?": email,
      "website?": url,
    }